In this “dying age of music” and reign of streaming services, there is one medium of music sales that is rising in popularity: Vinyl albums.

 Blue by Joni Mitchell

 The Blue LP may be the final record to showcase Joni Mitchell’s early folk singer period, but it offers a heap of insight into her maturation as a singer-songwriter and composer of complex guitar and piano-based melodies.
-Even among others albums in the early-’70s golden age of singer-songwriters, Blue reached soul-bearing heights few other musicians could replicate.
+Even among other albums in the early-’70s golden age of singer-songwriters, Blue reached soul-baring heights few other musicians could replicate.
 In fact, the LP was so impactful that its influence in genres spanning from folk, rock, pop, and jazz has been recognized and documented since its release over 40 years ago.

 Tell Mama by Etta James